-For tourism, all this has also brought a degree of general uncertainty and security issues.
+UPDATE: Since the failed coup (if it really was one) of July 2016 and the ongoing conflict in neighouring Syria, some things have changed, within Turkey but also for tourism.
+The developments brought a degree of general uncertainty and security issues.
 Some of the country's eastern and south-eastern parts are currently not accessible to travellers at all, or at least no longer so easily as they were when I travelled there in 2007.
 This applies especially to the area around Mt Ararat and the southern border regions.

 Most people think of tourism in Turkey as seaside resorts on the Med or classic ancient ruins from antiquity.
 Yes, it has both in abundance, but it is also a fascinating country of Asian-European contrasts and overlaps, including its dark bits.